pkorolov/zynq-fpga/README.md

 Booting Up and Interacting with the RISC-V Core
 --------------

-TODO: how to boot, run linux on rocket, telnet IP address etc.

 Finally, copy the sd_image/riscv directory to your sd card.
 This contains a copy of the linux kernel compiled for RISC-V, along with an appropriate